pmonks/wreck/README.md

 # wreck - the "Whacky Regular Expression Construction Kit"

 A micro-library for Clojure(Script) that provides a selection of regular expression construction functions.
-It has no dependencies, other than on Clojure(Script), and emits standard Clojure(Script) regular expression objects, so is fully compatible with Clojure(Script)'s built-in regular expression functions (it does not use any JVM-specific or JavaScript-specific regex syntax, though it can be used with platform-specific regular expression fragments to produce platform-specific regular expressions).
+It has no dependencies, other than on Clojure(Script), and emits standard Clojure(Script) regular expression objects, so is fully compatible with Clojure(Script)'s built-in regular expression functions (it does not use any JVM-specific or JavaScript-specific regex syntax, though it can be used with platform-specific regular expression fragments to produce platform-specific regular expressions, if that's what you want).

-The library is _not_ intended to provide a comprehensive functional alternative for constructing regular expressions - knowledge of regular expression syntax and literals is still necessary.
+The library is _not_ intended to provide a comprehensive functional alternative for constructing regular expressions - knowledge of regular expression syntax and literals remains necessary.
 The library is instead intended to assist in constructing syntactically valid Clojure(Script) regular expressions by combining smaller regular expressions fragments.

 It also pairs very nicely with [`rencg`](https://github.com/pmonks/rencg).